rever0f/j2c/README.md

 - lpinky lindex rindex-`
 - lindix rindex rpinky-\

-\* this changed recently because i'm a horrible awful person mostly also with the dvorak keys there seemst to have been an attempt to implement asetniop keys using muscle memory of the key in standard layout mode. this is an attempt to conform with that. this applies to the changes for ` and \ as well.
+\* This changed recently because I'm a horrible awful person mostly also with the dvorak keys there seems to have been an attempt to implement asetniop keys using muscle memory of the key in standard layout mode.
+This is an attempt to conform with that.
+This applies to the changes for ` and \ as well.

 have added a new mode for numbers, fn and